justinjaywang/lists/source/_posts/favorite-movies.md

 title: Favorite movies
-description: For aesthetics as well as for sentimental reasons
+description: For aesthetic as well as sentimental reasons
 date: 2014-12-07 21:13:40
-updated:
 tags:
 - favorites